 - The use of an encrypted radio frequency network from the meters to the networks.

 - Isolation of the network from the customer website.

 - Isolation of the network that transmits data from the meters to the corporate computer network

-4. Will my personal info be kept confidential?
+4. Will smart meters keep my personal info confidential?

 Yes.
 Utilities are required to keep customer information confidential regardless of whether a smart meter has been installed.
 The meter only broadcasts your usage information and meter identification number to NV Energy.
 The following customer information is NEVER broadcast from NV Energy’s smart meters: name, address, driver’s license number, social security number, date of birth, personal ID number, or utility account number.

 5. Will smart meters change termination of service rules?

 No. The same rules regarding termination of service and notice apply.
 See Nevada Administrative Code 704.350 - 704.390 for more information about the rules gas and electric utilities must follow when terminating a customer’s service.